Furkan Palalı

 Furkan Palalı (born 27 October 1986) is a Turkish actor and model who was chosen as the Best Model of Turkey in 2011.
-Since 2010, he has work in both the national and international fashion industry and has pursued a career in acting, starting by joining Tuncay Özinel Theatre in 2010.
+Since 2010, he has worked in both the national and international fashion industry and has pursued a career in acting, starting by joining Tuncay Özinel Theatre in 2010.

 Early life and education

 He completed his middle school education at Konya Private Diltaş High School.
 After graduating from Konya Dolapoğlu Anatolian High School, Palalı completed his university education in the Department of Geological Engineering of Ankara Hacettepe University.
 Palalı, who received 6 months of creative drama training in Ankara and theater acting training from Tuncay Özinel and Ferdi Merter, continued his studies towards a master's degree in Marmara University Radio and Television Department.

 Career

 Basketball career

-Palalı played for the Konyaspor basketball team, then part of the Turkey's main basketball league, for seven years.
+Palalı played for the Konyaspor basketball team, then part of Turkey's main basketball league, for seven years.
 In 2000, he joined the Konya branch of Tofaş sports club.
 After playing in the team for two years, he gave up his basketball career to focus on his studies.